On the Mass Ratio Distribution of Black Hole Mergers in Triple Systems: Results

-While our approximate technique for modeling hierarchical triples can track the evolution of the triple configuration due to mass loss, supernova, and the evolution of the inner binary, it does not allow for the possibility of LK oscillations during the main sequence.
+While our approximate technique for modeling hierarchical triples can track the evolution of the triple configuration due to mass loss, supernova, and the evolution of the inner binary, it does not allow for the possibility of LK oscillations prior to BH formation.
 As a result, it is possible that many of the systems presented here may actually have merged prior to their formation as BH triples.
 However, we can estimate the effect this missing physics may have on our results.
 In order to explore the sensitivity of our results to LK oscillations during the main sequence and giant phases, we calculated the minimum pericenter distance of each of the inner binaries of the triples attainable due to LK \citep[by numerically solving Eq.~2 of][]{Liu+2019} from their zero-age main sequence initial conditions.
-We then compared these separations to the distance required for each star to fill its Roche lobe \citep[Eq.~2 of][]{Eggleton83}, assuming all the stars acquired an average maximum radius of $500\rsun$ \citep[e.g.,][]{Agrawal+2020}, and discarded any systems that would have passed within their Roche lobe separation.
-We find that $19.3\%$ of the systems survive this cut.
-The resulting change to the mass distribution is illustrated in Figure \ref{fig:rlof}, where the additional constraint produces an even flatter mass ratio distribution than our original results.
-This is to be expected, since excluding systems which may have undergone binary interactions or mergers will also preferentially select the ultra-wide triples illustrated in Figure 3, which we show are more likely to have a smaller mass ratio.
+We then compared these separations to the distance required for each star to fill its Roche lobe \citep[Eq.~2 of][]{Eggleton83}, assuming all the stars acquired an average maximum radius of $500$, $1000$, and $2000\rsun$ \citep[e.g.,][]{Agrawal+2020}, and discarded any systems that would have passed within their Roche lobe separation.
+We find that $162\,(19.3\%)$, $84\,(9.8\%)$, and $33\,(3.8\%)$ of the systems survive these cuts for each assumed radius respectively.
+Note that for stars with ZAMS mass $100\msun$, the \texttt{SSE} fitting formula for stellar radii employed by \texttt{COSMIC} produce maximum radii nearly as large as $10^4\rsun$.
+If this value is assumed, then no systems would survive this cut.
+However, the results of \cite{Agrawal+2020} suggest that the smallest assumed value, $500\rsun$, is a more realistic average maximum radius across the entire mass spectrum.
+The resulting change to the mass distribution is illustrated in Figure \ref{fig:rlof}, where the additional constraint results in a distribution even more biased to lower mass ratios, and this effect increases when assuming larger maximum radii.
+This is to be expected, since excluding systems which may have undergone binary interactions or mergers will also preferentially select the ultra-wide triples illustrated in the right side of Figure \ref{fig:a1i}.
+The initial inner binary semimajor axis of the widest triples in our merging sample can have inner binaries at separations between $10$ and $100$ AU, decreasing the likelihood of any mass transfer occurring, even in the presence of LK oscillations.
+The top panel of Figure \ref{fig:a1i} also shows that these same inner binaries tend to have smaller initial mass ratios, so that our cuts to the sample are preferentially selecting low mass ratio systems.